skymountain/MLSR/README.md

   for polymorphic algebraic effects.
 Conditionally accepted at ICFP 2020.
   Preprint: https://arxiv.org/abs/2003.08138

-This artifact implements the extended type system in Sections 4 & 5 of our paper, and does _not_ support the type-and-effect system in Section 6 to reconcile safe and unsafe effects.
+This artifact is an implementation of the extended type system in Sections 4 & 5 of our paper, and does _not_ support the type-and-effect system in Section 6.

 ## Getting started